American Home Shield, by the Numbers: 14 Months of Claims

 AHS makes sense for buyers in the following situations:

 - Older home with multiple systems near end-of-life.
-The higher per-item caps at AHS mean a furnace replacement or HVAC unit failure is partially covered rather than capped at $1,500.
-On a $5,000 HVAC replacement, AHS Gold pays out $4,000 and the buyer covers $1,000 plus the $100 service fee.
-A competitor capping at $1,500 pays $1,500 and the buyer covers $3,500 plus the service fee.
+The $5,000 HVAC cap at AHS, the same on all three plans, is one of the highest in the category.
+On a $7,000 HVAC replacement, AHS pays out $5,000 and the buyer covers $2,000 plus the $100 service fee.
+A competitor capping HVAC at $1,500 (First American, Cinch per-item) pays $1,500 and the buyer covers $5,500 plus the service fee; Choice's $3,000 cap leaves the buyer covering $4,000 plus the service fee.
 The difference is real.

 - High-claim-frequency household.
 If your prior year saw three or more system breakdowns, the AHS claim-handling speed and contractor depth are worth the higher monthly premium.